First Published: 2nd of May, 2020 by Patrick Carpen.

 Growing easily as wild bush in the hot tropics of Guyana, the Saijan leaves were easily acquired at a cheap price or, in many cases, free of charge.
 Many Guyanese have a Saijan tree growing in their yard.
 The leaves of the tree are called “Saijan Bhajee” and interestingly was widely considered “poor people’s food” by the local people who didn’t actually know the riches which lie hidden in those leaves.

 Little did Guyanese know that they were in fact eating something that all the money in the world can’t buy.
 You’ve probably heard the saying that “the best things in life are free.”
 The Moringa (saijan) tree is a good example of that.
 In fact, recent scientific research around the world has dubbed the Moringa tree as the “miracle tree” or the “tree of life.”

 In 2010, Lisa Curtis, a Peace Corp volunteer in Africa, hadn’t been feeling well for several months.
 She suspected that her diet had something to do with it.
 The villagers introduced her to moringa leaves (saijan).
 Within a few days, her energy levels began to soar.

-Lisa Curtis was so amazed by the results of eating moringa leaves that she was promoted to launch a scientific investigation into the moringa leaves.
+Lisa Curtis was so amazed by the results of eating moringa leaves that she subsequently launched a scientific investigation into the moringa leaves.
 The results were astounding and the moringa leaves were soon classified as a “superfood.”
-Lisa Curtis subsequently founded the billion dollars superfood supplements company “Kuli Kuli” was produces health supplements derived from the moringa tree.
+Lisa Curtis subsequently founded the billion dollars superfood supplements company “Kuli Kuli” which produces nutritional supplements derived from the moringa tree.